Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer: Computational and Experimental Details and Supportive Numerical Results

 In this section we describe the construction of the particular circuits we used in our experiments.
-In \cref{tab:resouce1} and \cref{tab:resouce2}, we summarize the quantum resource usage in our expriments and other prior works.
+In \cref{tab:resouce1} and \cref{tab:resouce2}, we summarize the quantum resource usage in our experiments and other prior works.

-The circuits to be applied have two parts: the part that prepares the superposition of the trial wavefunction and the zero state, and the shadow tomography part that effects the measurement operator.
+The circuits to be applied have two parts: the part that prepares the superposition of the trial wavefunction and the zero state, and the shadow tomography part that implements the measurement operator.